ruahvitulv/ruahvitulv.github.io/terms.md

 #### 10. Our liability to you

 (A) KPYI & RuaYoga are responsible for ensuring that our yoga retreats run as close as possible to what is advertised on this website, on the Lucia Yoga website and on any other platforms, and the services offered are carried out under very high quality standards.

-(B) Lucia Yoga does not accept any liability for cancellations, threat of war, or delays caused by war, terrorist actions or threats, industrial action, civil strife, closure of airports, technical problems to transport, natural disasters, unforeseen changes in your circumstances, or other events beyond our control.
+(B) KPYI & RuaYoga do not accept any liability for cancellations, threat of war, or delays caused by war, terrorist actions or threats, industrial action, civil strife, closure of airports, technical problems to transport, natural disasters, unforeseen changes in your circumstances, or other events beyond our control.

 (C) KPYI & RuaYoga are not responsible for any physical or psychological injury that you may have.
 You are responsible for the possible risks that you may take during a yoga lesson.
 We are not responsible for any medical or psychological condition that you can develop during the yoga retreat.
 We are not responsible for loss, damage or theft of personal belongings.